Openshaw: Education

 The Openshaw Campus of The Manchester College on Whitworth Street near Ashton Old Road (A635) specialises in new technical and industrial training, including construction craft and building services, motor engineering and computer technology.
+On this campus is also the Bridge College, a specialist school operated by the Together Trust charity.

 Lime Square redevelopment

 As part of the area's redevelopment under the East Manchester Regeneration Scheme, a new shopping precinct has been built called Lime Square.
 The majority of Lime Square is taken up by a Morrisons supermarket that was built in 2010, with The Range also in the same unit.
 It is also home to The Gym Group, McDonald's fast food restaurant, a doctors' surgery, several charity shops, a B & M, Greggs, Farmfoods, Savers, Poundland, Costa Coffee, and a Betfred bookmaker's, among others.

 Transport

 Gorton railway station provides frequent trains to Manchester Piccadilly on the Glossop–Hadfield and Rose Hill Marple line.

 Openshaw is served by several bus services, most services are operated by Stagecoach Manchester.